 RHB-103 is a proprietary oral fast dissolving thin film formulation of rizatriptan for the treatment of migraine.
 RHB-103 is being co-developed with Montreal-based IntelGenx Corp. following an August 2010 RedHill-IntelGenx co-development agreement.
-RHB-103 is planned to be indicated for the treatment of migraine.
+RHB-103 is planned to be indicated for the treatment of acute migraines.

 In November 2013, RedHill announced is had concluded a positive European Scientific Advice meeting with the German Federal Institute for Drugs and Medical Devices (BfArM).
 Following the positive meeting with the BfArM, RedHill plans to complete a bioavailability study and submit a Marketing Authorization Application (MAA) for marketing approval of RHB-103 in Europe during 2014, with Germany as the reference member state under the European Mutual Recognition Procedure (MRP).

-In May 2012, RedHill announced positive results in a pivotal bioequivalence clinical trial demonstrating bioequivalence between RedHill’s oral thin-film RHB-103 and Merck & Co.’s Maxalt-MLT® with 2012 world-wide annual sales exceeding $600 million in its various formulations..
+In May 2012, RedHill announced positive results in a pivotal bioequivalence clinical trial demonstrating bioequivalence between RedHill’s oral thin-film RHB-103 and Merck & Co.’s Maxalt-MLT®.